linshixun/astivetoolkit/README.md

 # The Astive Toolkit Project
-This is the official Git repository for the Astive Toolkit project, which is part of PhonyTive open source projects.
+This is the official Git repository for the Astive Toolkit.

 ## Requirements